megacamelus/camel-upstream-info/camel-documentation/camel-sftp.md

         <!-- use the same version as your Camel core version -->
     </dependency>

+# Usage

-# Restoring Deprecated Key Types and Algorithms
+## Restoring Deprecated Key Types and Algorithms

 As of Camel 3.17.0, key types and algorithms that use SHA1 have been deprecated.
 These can be restored, if necessary, by setting JSch